MatiasHiltunen/npminspect/README.md

 # npminspect

+*Note: This tool is created in assistance with gpt-5, use with caution as this is still work in progress*

 Traverse a directory tree to discover npm dependencies from `package.json` and common lockfiles.
 Outputs either a compact table or JSON inventory with requested ranges, resolved versions, and file occurrences.

 ## Install